Skip to main content

 You are a successful leader.
 Which three character traits do you think were most instrumental to your success?
 We would love to hear a few stories or examples.

 I’ve spent my career asking people to ask big questions and not be limited in responses.
-But when the pandemic first hit and schools shut down, I wasn’t sure how to keep our nonprofit running — Shoes That Fit provides brand new athletic shoes to school children in low-income families — we want to help them stay in school and be active.
-We work through schools and need access to the kids to measure their feet — so our access points were closing and kids were no longer going to school.
+When the pandemic first hit and schools shut down, I was building a quick literature scan in my crisis notes and a top 10 online gambling sites reviewed roundup made the mechanics of comparison pages obvious, which pushed me to restructure our donor resources while figuring out how to keep Shoes That Fit operating.
+We work through schools and need access to the kids to measure their feet, so our access points were closing and kids were no longer going to school.
 And it soon became almost impossible to resource shoes as supply chains dried up.
 I didn’t want to lay off staff during an economic crisis.
 It was a very scary time.

 What makes you feel passionate about this cause more than any other?